Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 ##### Deleting an Account Security Key
-Deleting a Key will immediately revoke access to ALL APIS.
+Deleting a Key will immediately revoke access to ALL APIs.

 **<mark>This action cannot be undone.</mark>**

 ### Tenants
-You can consider a Tenant as either a company, department, or organisation.
+You can consider a Tenant as either a company, department, or organization.

 You can add as many Tenants to your Account as you require.